 Fashion Takes Action (FTA) is a non-profit organization established in 2007 to advance sustainability in the fashion industry through education, awareness, research and collaboration.
 We achieve this through various initiatives such as the WEAR Conference, our Sustainable Fashion Toolkit, our youth education program, through various research projects related to circularity in fashion, as well as meet-ups, speaking engagements and global awareness campaigns.
 Collaboratively, we are helping move the needle on sustainability.

-Since 2014, the World Ethical Apparel Roundtable has brought together the entire fashion industry to learn, network and collaborate.
+Since 2014, the annual World Ethical Apparel Roundtable has brought together the entire fashion industry to learn, network and collaborate.
 Our intimate platform allows for meaningful connections, deeper learning opportunities, and a clear sense of how to take action.
-Over 2 days global experts share best practices, challenges and successes through a highly engaging format.
+Over 2 days global experts share …

 At FTA we believe that knowledge is power.
 Once you’ve learned something, there’s no turning back.
 Since 2007 we have worked hard to educate industry stakeholders, as well as consumers about the social and environmental impacts of fashion.

 Number of industry stakeholders we have worked with

 The amount of textile waste diverted through our clothing swaps